-Cardiomyopathy changes and weakens the heart muscle.
-The weakened heart muscle may become thin and larger, weakening the heart and its ability to pump effectively.
+Cardiomyopathy changes and weakens the heart muscle and its ability to pump effectively.
 The heart eventually goes into a state of pump failure and cannot supply the body with enough blood flow.
 Cardiomyopathy affects both sexes and all ages.
 It is usually a long-term disease.

-Treatment of cardiomyopathy is focused on managing symptoms, halting the progression of the disease and preventing complications.
+Treatment is focused on managing symptoms, halting the progression of the disease and preventing complications.
 Treatment specifics depend on the type of cardiomyopathy.

 Genetic testing is possible for some patients and families with cardiomyopathy.
 The Medical Genetics Program at The Ohio State University Wexner Medical Center provides genetic consultations to patients and their family members who may have or be at risk of a genetic condition.
 We will assist you and your family in deciding if testing is right for you.
 Usually genetic testing involves having a blood sample drawn and should begin with a family member who has the condition in question.
 Our Medical Genetics Program staff will discuss any concerns you may have about genetic testing, such as the cost and insurance coverage, as well as the possible benefits of genetic testing for you and your family.

 You can help reduce your risk of developing cardiomyopathy and other types of heart disease by living a heart-healthy lifestyle and making lifestyle choices, such as:

 Get tips from Ohio State experts right to your inbox.